SoftwareHeritage/swh-docs/docs/glossary.rst

      used to uniquely identify objects, standardized by the International Organization for Standardization (ISO).

+   extrinsic metadata

+     Non-executable information obtained outside source code artifacts, such as from a forge API.
+     See also: :term:`intrinsic metadata`.

    journal

      The :ref:`journal <swh-journal>` is the persistent logger of the |swh| architecture in charge